January 8, 2008

 More than half of I-GO members either sold or put off buying a car when they joined.
 Where car sharing is available, demand for parking goes down, and land previously devoted to parking can be put to other uses.
 Less parking reduces the costs of building and owning housing and commercial developments, and fewer cars reduces CO2 emissions and other pollutants.

-Sharon Feigon of I-GO Car Sharing provided background on how car sharing works, talked about its many benefits, and discussed car sharing innovations that link it more closely with a variety of transportation alternatives.
+In this program, Sharon Feigon of I-GO Car Sharing provided background on how car sharing works, talked about its many benefits, and discussed car sharing innovations that link it more closely with a variety of transportation alternatives.

 About the Speaker